InES-HPMM/MAX7800x-Jupyter-training/README.md

 # MAX7800x jupyter training
+# About
+For the past several months, I've been deep in the trenches with the [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training/tree/pytorch-2.0) tool, honing my skills in training various Convolutional Neural Network (CNN) architectures specifically tailored for the MAX78000 and MAX78002 devices.
+Yet, from the outset, the [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training/tree/pytorch-2.0) tool often felt more like a roadblock than an enabler.

+Among the myriad challenges I encountered, the inability to make real-time adjustments, fine-tune models while freezing or unfreezing specific layers, and transferring custom weight sets proved to be major pain points.
+These limitations stifled the efficiency and flexibility I needed.

+I aim to empower you with the knowledge of how to train the MAX78000 and MAX78002 devices right from your Jupyter notebook.
+With this approach, you'll break free from the shackles of real-time debugging and fine-tuning woes, ensuring seamless interaction with your neural networks.
+Let's dive into the nitty-gritty of this process and unlock the full potential of these devices.

 In this guide, we'll walk you through **training MAX7800x directly from a Jupyter notebook**.
 The best part?
 You won't need the [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training/tree/pytorch-2.0) tool for this process.

 Please ensure you are using a Linux environment, as this guide is tailored for Linux users.
 Additionally, this method has been tested exclusively with Nvidia GPUs.
 Make sure you have the following prerequisites in place: